forta-network/docs/docs/starter-get-started.md

 ## What are detection bot templates?

-Each threat detection kit may also include detection bot templates.
-The bot templates allow users to quickly customize, create, and deploy bots without developing one from scratch.
+While the existing threat detection kit bots provide broad coverage for security relevant issues, sometimes the bot needs protocol specific information.
+Detection bot template allow users to create these custom bots quickly without the need to develop one from scratch.

 (coming soon!)
 Non-technical users can configure and create their own detection bots without touching any code via the bot wizard interface.